-Morning, Ann, with Nandi Dill, Rachel Garver, and John Halushka.
-2012.
+Morning, Ann.
+2015.
 “Chapter 10: Race and Ethnicity” in Manza, Jeff, Richard Arum, and Lynne Haney, eds.
-New York University Introduction to Sociology.
+The Sociology Project 2.0.
 Pearson Education.

 Morning, Ann.
 2012.
 “Multiraciality and Census Classification in Global Perspective.”
 Pp. 10-22 in Edwards, Rosalind, Suki Ali, Chamion Caballero, and Miri Song, eds., International Perspectives on Racial and Ethnic Mixedness and Mixing.
 Routledge: London and New York.

 Reprinted in King-O’Riain, Rebecca C., Stephen Small, Minelle Mahtani, Miri Song and Paul Spickard, eds.
 2014.
 Global Mixed Race.
 New York: New York University Press.
 (Pp. 1-15)

 Goldstein, Joshua R., and Ann J. Morning.
 2002.
 "Back in the Box: The Dilemma of Using Multiple-Race Data for Single-Race Laws."
 Pp. 119-136 in The New Race Question: How the Census Counts Multiracial Individuals, edited by Joel Perlmann and Mary C. Waters.
 New York: Russell Sage Foundation and Levy Economics Institute.